bjatkin/minecraft_tracker/readme.md

 If you'd like to help contribute to this project please contact me at opensource.atkin@gmail.com.

 # TODO
+ * Compile for multiple platforms to make it easier to use for non-technical users
  * Edit old entries
  * Delete old entries
  * Search nearby specified coordinates